cgwire/kitsu-docker/README.md

 $ docker run -ti --rm -p 80:80 --name cgwire cgwire/cgwire
 ```

-In order to enable data persistence, use a named volume for database and thumbnails:
+In order to enable data persistence, use a named volume for the database and thumbnails:

 ```bash
 $ docker build -t cgwire .